python312/s2l-loader/README.md

 # S2L-Loader

-Auto Installer for the S2L codebase
+A quick and dirty enviorment setup tool for automating the S2L GUI codebase

 ## What it does
 This is able to download and install the libraries required into a conda enviorment to prevent any library incompatability.

 ## Who is this for?

 This is for people that are suspicious about the precompiled exe file in this [repo](https://github.com/aftabnadim/S2L).
 I also made this for people who are too lazy to install S2L themselves.
 This won't support Linux and Mac and it will never will.

 ## How can I build it for myself